 Ticket price: £10 - £22.50 (we would usually put our highest price first but its totally fine if your style is lower first)

 TWEET – Bad day at the office?
-We’ve got a feeling Sir John Hotham’s might have been worse… #MadeInHull (95 characters)
+We’ve got a feeling Sir John Hotham’s might have been worse… #MadeInHull (95 characters) (not sure about this tweet -

 A co-production between Hull Truck Theatre and the Royal Shakespeare Company,

 by award-winning playwright Richard Bean.
+Covered in billing

-50 WORDS – A defining moment in Hull’s history and, quite frankly, the worst day of Sir John Hotham’s life, as he is charged to deny King Charles I entry to the city.
+50 WORDS – A defining moment for Hull, writing the city’s unique responsibility for the English Civil War into the history booksand, quite frankly, the worst day of Sir John Hotham’s life, as he is charged to deny King Charles I entry to the city.

 In this riotous farce Civil War seems inevitable and losing his head more than probable.